RedHatResearch/icpe26-k8s-ai-apis/README.md

+# ICPE26 Industry Track Paper

-# Kubernetes Audio Transcription with Kueue and Whisper
+## Kubernetes Audio Transcription with Kueue and Whisper

 This project demonstrates parallel audio transcription using OpenAI's Whisper model on Kubernetes/OpenShift, orchestrated by Kueue for workload management.
 It downloads audio files from the [Rev.com earnings22 speech dataset](https://github.com/revdotcom/speech-datasets/tree/main/earnings22/media) and transcribes them using either CPU or GPU.